 - 1/2 tsp dried oregano

 - 1/4 tsp ground black pepper

-- In a large bowl, combine almond meal, Bob’s Red Mill garbanzo flour, parmesan cheese, dried basil, dried oregano, dried thyme, sea salt, and ground black pepper.
+In a mixing bowl, combine almond meal, garbanzo flour, parmesan cheese, dried basil, dried oregano, dried thyme, sea salt, and ground black pepper.
 Set aside.

 This post contains affiliate links for products I use regularly and highly recommend.